 Maintain balance.
 Don’t get caught flat-footed while on the move, particularly during a stalk.
 When contact is imminent, always take steps small enough to allow you to retreat to a “fighting” stance, if need be.
 Never adopt a shooting position that negates physical mobility, stability and control of your rifle.
 What if you need to deliver a fast follow-up shot?

-Use economy of movement.
+How to Stalk Use economy of movement.
 The ability of game to detect movement protects it against predators, including us.
 Speed and sudden movements are killers—not for game, but for our expectations of the hunt.
 Movements we make long before we are ever close to setting up for a shot can betray us.

 When stalking, place your feet flatly instead of rolling from heel to toe to reduce the pressure placed on so small an area as a heel print.
 You’ll spread your weight over your entire footprint, and you’ll also feel twigs beneath your foot before committing the full weight of a step.
 As the sun rises higher, look for quieter lanes of movement.
 Exposed earth is always a good bet.
 Rock-strewn terrain, pine needles, and moss are ideal—when present—so long as you can move across the features without losing your balance.